kilpkonn/msc-thesis/main.typ

 Unification of types `X` and `Y` is done by registering a new clause `Unify(X, Y)` (the #emph[goal]) and solving for it.
 // To continue the example above and check if `Foo` unifies with `u8`, we register `Eq(Foo = u8)`.
-Solving is done by a Prolog-like engine, which tries to satisfy all clauses registered from the typing environment.
+Solving is done by a Prolog-like engine, which tries to satisfy all clauses registered in the typing environment.
 If a contradiction is found between the goal and the clauses, there is no solution, and the types `X` and `Y` do not unify.
 If a solution is found, it contains a set of subgoals that still need to be proven.
 If we manage to recursively prove all the subgoals, then we know that `X` and `Y` unify.
-If some goals remain unsolved, but there is also no contradiction, then simply more information is needed to guarantee unification.
+If some goals remain unsolved but there is also no contradiction, then simply more information is needed to guarantee unification.
 How we treat the last case depends on the use case, but in this thesis, for simplicity, we assume that the types do not unify.
-An example for unification can be seen in @rust-type-unification.
+An example of unification can be seen in @rust-type-unification.

 #figure(
 sourcecode(highlighted: (14,))[